 Until your teens or tots sink their toes in the sand, you haven’t really arrived at the beach.
 So make haste down AL Highway 59 (Gulf Shores Parkway) to land’s edge where you can slather on the sunscreen and catch a wave.
-All of the major resorts in Gulf Shores and Orange Beach maintain beach services with lounge chairs and umbrellas (typically about $25 per day), and some even rent kayaks or catamarans (typically about $50 an hour).
+All of the major resorts in Gulf Shores and Orange Beach maintain beach services with lounge chairs and umbrellasand even kayaks or catamarans that visitors can rent.

 Look beyond the high-rises to discover less-crowded strands, where you’ll feel as if the entire beach belongs to your family.
 At these tranquil spots, you’ll need to bring your own blankets, chairs and umbrellas for comfort (don’t forget a cooler with cold drinks, snacks and wet cloths to wash hands and faces).
 One of the best sites along AL Highway 182 is Gulf State Park (20115 AL Highway 135; 251–948–7275).
 The 3.5 miles of sugary sands separate Gulf Shores and Orange Beach.
 The park features the second-longest fishing pier (1,540 feet) anywhere along the Gulf of Mexico.
 (Kids younger than 16 don’t need fishing licenses, but adults do.
 They can be purchased right on the pier.)

 Families with toddlers especially love the seaside lakes that form along Alabama’s beaches for days at a time.
 It’s Mother Nature’s way of creating little kiddie pools.